jentery/mdia200/index.md

 I suggest dedicating *3 to 5 hours of study and practice* to MDIA 200 each week, plus 3 hours for weekly meetings (MTh).
 Of course, 3 to 5 hours per week is only a guideline.
 You may find that you need more or less time depending on the activity, your preferences, and your own familiarity with the work and materials involved.

 I will give you time during class to draft some responses to prompts / questions in your worksheets; however, you will need more time (between classes) to develop and refine your work, hence the recommended 3 to 5 hours per week.

-I will give you time during class to draft some responses to prompts in your worksheets; however, you will need more time (between classes) to develop and refine your work, hence the recommended 3 to 5 hours per week.